-DTRA funding for the Q Fever vaccine to be developed by VaxCelerate has come on the heels of progressive outbreaks of new infectious diseases like SARS, H1N1, MERS-CoV and Ebola, for which vaccines were never successfully deployed or only were released at the end of the epidemic.
+DTRA’s funding efforts such as the VaxCelerate consortium has come on the heels of progressive outbreaks of new infectious diseases including SARS, H1N1, MERS-CoV and Ebola, for which vaccines were never successfully deployed or only were released at the end of the epidemic.
 Following a delayed response to the H1N1 flu in 2009, the U.S. federal government has made major investments in rapid vaccine manufacturing approaches for influenza and has established a number of efforts that can accelerate the pace of development for new vaccines.
-“The quickening pace at which new infectious diseases appear in humans, and their potential for rapid transmission across the globe, require a new way of developing vaccines for these threats,” said Dr. Mark Poznansky, the Director of VIC and Principal Investigator of the project.

 About Q Fever

 Q fever is a worldwide disease with acute and chronic stages caused by the bacteria Coxiella burnetii.
 Cattle, sheep, and goats are the primary reservoirs although a variety of species may be infected.
 Humans are often very susceptible to the disease, and very few organisms may be required to cause infection.